 Figure 181: Inserting comments

-Type or paste your comment into the text box.
-You can optionally apply some basic formatting to the comment by selecting it, right-clicking, and choosing from the context menu that opens.
-This menu allows you to apply formatting to selected text, delete the current comment, delete all comments from the same author, or delete all comments in the presentation.

 You can move the small comment markers to anywhere you wish on the slide.
 Typically you might place it on or near an object you refer to in the comment.

 To show or hide the comment markers, choose View > Comments.